The increasing use of technology in classroom instruction has grown

 receive a $300,000 grant to begin a distance education program.

-of 2015, over 45 distance students have graduated from the program.
+of 2018, more than 55 distance students have graduated from the program.
 The

 Council on Accreditation requires that distance education programs and